Enosh2527/playmax-site/README.md

 ## Supabase storage setup (free tier)

-VaultHub now uses [Supabase](https://supabase.com) as its zero-cost cloud vault.
-Every prompt, link, and script upload is written to your project's Postgres database through the REST API.
+VaultHub now uses [Supabase](https://supabase.com) for metadata and [Cloudflare R2](https://www.cloudflare.com/products/r2/) for binary storage.
+Every prompt, link, and script upload records its metadata in Supabase while the files themselves are streamed straight to R2 through presigned URLs.
 To get started:

 1. Create a Supabase project (the free tier includes 500 MB of database storage which is plenty for prompt text and small script bundles).
 2. In the Supabase dashboard, create the vault tables using the SQL editor: